apiflask/apiflask/docs/api-docs.md

 ## Use different CND server for Swagger UI/Redoc resources

-Each resource (JavaScript/CSS files) URL has a configuration variable, you can pass the URL from your preferred CND server to the corresponding configuration variables:
+Each resource (JavaScript/CSS files) URL has a configuration variable.
+You can pass the URL from your preferred CND server to the corresponding configuration variables:

 - `REDOC_STANDALONE_JS`